|Alma Mater:||Columbia University|

 “I am thrilled to have the opportunity to return to my alma mater and coach at one of the best universities in the world,” Weintraub said after her hire.
 “This is more than a job to me.
 This is my team and my school, and I know that there is no limit to what the Columbia women’s tennis program can achieve.”

 Weintraub was a four-year letterwinner and two-time captain for the Lions, earning second team All-Ivy League distinction in doubles in 1999 and 2000.

-Weintraub has also worked as the head assistant tennis pro at Century Country Club in Purchase, N.Y., as an assistant tennis pro at Willowbrook Swim and Tennis Club in Mt.
-Kisco, N.Y., and at West Side Tennis Club in Forest Hills, N.Y.
-In the summer of 2004, she was named the head tennis pro at the Old Field Club in Setauket, N.Y.
+Weintraub has also worked as the head assistant tennis pro at Century Country Club in Purchase, New York, as an assistant tennis pro at Willowbrook Swim and Tennis Club in Mt.
+Kisco, New York, and at West Side Tennis Club in Forest Hills, New York.
+In the summer of 2004, she was named the head tennis pro at the Old Field Club in Setauket, New York.

 She earned her Bachelor of Arts in theater from Columbia in 2002 and serves as the artistic director of Downstage Eye Music Theater, a non-profit, off-Broadway theater company.

-A native of Brooklyn, N.Y., Weintraub earned the prestigious Pegasus Award recognizing New York City’s top high school women’s tennis athlete in 1998.
+A Brooklyn native, Weintraub earned the prestigious Pegasus Award recognizing New York City’s top high school women’s tennis athlete in 1998.
 She resides in Manhattan.